linode/apl-docs/docs/get-started/labs/create-projects.md

 ## Create a new Git repository

-1. Create a new repo called `nodejs-helloworld`.
+1. Create a new repo called `nodejs-helloworld` in Gitea.

 2. Set the Default Branch to `master`.